ajaygm18/ict-jul/Complex Prompt for Jules Coding Agent_ Personal Fu.md

 5. **Strategy Backtesting**: Historical performance analysis for all strategies
 6. **Personal Use Optimization**: Simple, efficient, no unnecessary complexity

-**Jules, begin implementation immediately.
+**COPILOT, begin implementation immediately.
 Focus on implementing ALL 65 ICT concepts systematically.
 This is a personal project, so keep it simple but complete.
 Use only real stock market data via yfinance and never any synthetic data.
 Build this as a comprehensive ICT analysis system specifically for stock trading.**